VirtusLab/contextbuddy/README.md

 - a scalac plugin, updating history with every compilation,
 - detecting security risks in code,
 - more types of data providers,
-- searching for expert for selected code without support for incremental changes (but detect such situation)
+- searching for expert for selected code without support for incremental changes (but detecting such situations)

 ## Tell Us What You Think